 Food safety auditing

-There are different requirements throughout Australia in regard to food safety audits.
+There are different requirements throughout Australia regarding food safety audits.
 Most states require licensed food businesses to implement a food safety program and have a food safety audit conducted to ensure compliance with the program.

 New South Wales